timnew/timnew.github.com/source/_posts/2012-05-29-negative-index-in-coffee-script.md

 layout: post
 title: Negative Index in Coffee-Script
 comments: true
-categories: coffee-script
+categories:
+  - Programming
+  - JavaScript
+  - CoffeeScript
 tags:
+  - coffeescript
+  - array
+  - index
-  - coffee-script
+  - slice
-  - negative index
+  - negative
 date: 2012-05-29 08:00:00
 ---
 Coffee Script borrowed quite a lot syntax patterns from both Ruby and Python, especially from Ruby.
 So people, like me, usually tends to write coffee-script in ruby way.

 In ruby, we can retrieve the element in an array in reversed order by using a negative index, which means `array[-1]` returns the last element in the array.
 This grammar sugar is really convenient and powerful, so we can omit the code like this `array[array.length - 1]`.